Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Proposed Methods

 \subsection{Cross-Skeleton Node-level Interaction}

-Mouse social behaviour recognition is non-trivial because it involves not only the individual behaviour but also the interactions between mice.
+Unlike traditional behaviour recognition tasks that focus solely on individual behaviours \cite{jiang2018context}, understanding mouse social behaviour requires capturing the nuanced dynamics arising from the collective movements and interactions within a group of mice.
 Although the behavioural representation of each mouse on the both spatial and temporal domains can be interpreted by existing GCN-based network \cite{shi2019two, liu2020disentangling,wang2020learning}, they ignore the interaction between mice, which is crucial for fully learning the social behaviour representation.
 Therefore, in this section, we aim to explore the interaction between the keypoints of each mouse (i.e., intra-skeleton interaction) as well as interaction patterns between mice (i.e., inter-skeleton interaction) simultaneously.
 As aforementioned, we further model the spatio-temporal relationship between dense and sparse skeletons (i.e., cross-skeleton interaction) to learn skeleton-shared representations.
 The architecture of our proposed CS-NLI module is shown in Fig. \ref{fig:CS-NLI}.